-Activity - Children continue to explore math manipulatives, and string wooden beads.
+Activity - Children continue to explore math manipulatives, and string wooden beads or use attribute blocks to create patterns.

-• Engage children in conversation about shapes, colors, and number concepts to help them build competence in math.
+- Engage children in conversation about shapes, patterns, colors, and number concepts to help them build competence in math. - Show children examples of patterns.